stb-tester/stb-tester/CONTRIBUTING.md

         * Debian:

             * Build the package with `make deb`.
-(TODO: Docker script to build the deb if your host system isn't Debian/Ubuntu.)
+If you don't have an Ubuntu 14.04 host you can use `extra/debian/ubuntu-shell.sh -c "make deb"` which spins up an Ubuntu container using docker (it will leave the packages in `debian-packages/` under the stb-tester git checkout on the host.

             * Test the deb package by running `make check-ubuntu`.
 It will use docker to install the deb package inside a pristine Ubuntu